zeeshan-shah/pp5-api/README.md

 ### Automated Testing

 Automated testing plays a crucial role in ensuring the reliability and robustness of software applications.
-In our project, I employed a comprehensive approach to automated testing using industry-standard tools and methodologies.
+In my project, I employed a comprehensive approach to automated testing using industry-standard tools and methodologies.

 #### Django Rest Framework APITestCase

-Our primary tool for automated testing was the Django Rest Framework APITestCase.
-This framework provided us with a structured and efficient way to test our API endpoints and functionalities.
-By utilizing this framework, I was able to simulate various user interactions and scenarios, ensuring that our APIs behaved as expected under different conditions.
+My primary tool for automated testing was the Django Rest Framework APITestCase.
+This framework provided us with a structured and efficient way to test my API endpoints and functionalities.
+By utilizing this framework, I was able to simulate various user interactions and scenarios, ensuring that my APIs behaved as expected under different conditions.

 <details>
   <summary> Django Rest Framework APITestCase</summary>